RIVM-bioinformatics/auriclass/README.md

 Under the hood, AuriClass does the following:

 1. Read in arguments using `argparse`, with some basic validation.
-2. Perform extra validation on arguments.
+2. Perform extra validation on arguments, outside of `argparse`.
-3. Validate input files: check if sample files exist and if input sequences are Fastq format.
+3. Validate input files: check if sample files exist and if input sequences are Fastq/Fasta format.
-4. Check whether dependencies are installed (currently only Mash)
+4. Check whether dependencies are installed (currently only Mash).
-5. Create an object of the `AuriClassAnalysis` class, setting attributes parsed from the CLI.
+5. Create the appropriate object of `FastqAuriclass` class for fastq input files, `FastaAuriclass` for fasta input files.
+Attributes are parsed from the CLI.
-6. Sketch the reads of the input sample and save to a temporary file.
+6. Sketch the sequences of the input sample and save to a temporary file.
 7. Run `mash dist` on sample and reference sketches.
-8. Check whether the estimated genome size (parsed from `mash sketch` STDERR) is within the expected range.
+8. Check whether the estimated genome size (parsed from `mash sketch` for fastq, simply parsed with `pyfastx` for fasta) is within the expected range.
 9. Based on the closest reference genome, select which clade is most likely.
 10. Check whether the sample is close enough to any reference sample to continue the analysis.
 If not, abort the analysis without error and set clade to "not Candida auris".
-11. Check whether the sample is closest to *Candida auris*, if not set clade to "other Candida sp.".
+11. Check whether the sample is closest to *Candida auris* or to related species.
+If another species is closest, clade is set to "other Candida/CUG-Ser1 clade sp.".
 12. Check whether the closest sample is close a clade reference genome.
 If not, save a warning that this sample is *Candida auris* but might be a novel clade.
+This should be confirmed through comparative methods with higher resolution.
 13. Get error bounds from `mash bounds`, parse the output and compare this to the distances observed between test sample and references.
-If the mash distance between test sample and closest reference genome is within the expected error bound of the mash distance between test sample and second closest reference genome, a warning is emitted.
+If the mash distance between test sample and closest reference genome is within the expected error bound of the mash distance between test sample and second closest clade, a warning is emitted.
+This might mean that two clades are so similar that mash cannot reliably distinguish between them.
+This should however be mitigated by the currently known population structue of *C. auris* and the large default sketch size used.
 14. Parse QC failures & warnings and save to a TSV file.

+`FastqAuriclass` and `FastaAuriclass` classes are based on `BasicAuriclass` which handles most of the attribute setting.
+The specific classes define some specific methods and how all methods should be called by the `run()` method.

 ## FAQ

-- I get the error `Input file {filepath} is not a fastq file.
-AuriClass expects fastq files`.
+- I get the error `Input file {file_path} is not a fastq or fasta file`.
 How do I solve this?

-This happens when the `pyfastx` library cannot parse the input file(s) as FASTQ.
+This happens when the `pyfastx` library cannot parse the input file(s) as Fastq or Fasta.
 Please check whether the files are correctly formatted and not corrupted.
-Plain and gzipped Fastq files should work fine, other compression algorithms might not be supported.
+Plain and gzipped Fastq or Fasta files should work fine, other compression algorithms might not be supported.
 Check [pyfastx docs](https://pyfastx.readthedocs.io/en/latest/) for more information.

 - I get the error `Mash is not installed`.
 How do I solve this?